kcarnold/cs344/content/syllabus/index.md

 ### Reflections

-A *Reflection* is a summary of your learning the past week (private to you and the course staff) *due Wednesday end of day*.
-Reflections have 3 parts:
+A *Reflection* is a summary of your learning the past two weeks.
+They are typically *due Thursday end of day* and typically include:

-1. What assignment you're turning in for mastery credit this week.
-2. What assignment you've revised for mastery credit this week: summarize what your specific errors were.
-3. What work, if any, you are turning in late.
-For each activity, specify how many Effort points it should be awarded according to the late work policy described above.
+- A response to each of the learning objectives for each of the two weeks.
+- Feedback to the instructor about how things are going

 Details are given in the specific assignments.